Developing improvement measures for improving school attendance

 Configuring school-determined targets

-The School Attendance Summary provides you with data that informs your judgement when developing school-determined targets for attendance.
+The School attendance summary report provides you with data that informs your judgement when developing school-determined targets for attendance.
 Use the charts to understand attendance rates and trends at your school by scholastic year, semester, and principal network over time.
 See these examples of configuring school-determined targets for attendance.

 - All students achieve their Personal Learning and Support Plan (PLSP) goals in wellbeing, attendance and behaviour.